-The town is dominated by small units with approximately 435 being less than 250 square metres in size.
+The town is dominated by small units with approximately 430 being less than 250 square metres in size.
 As a result it can be difficult for retailers to supply the number and range of goods that they would supply in larger stores elsewhere.

-The Mansfield Retail and Leisure Study 2014 Addendum report showed there is likely to be a need for additional capacity of 25,200 sqm for comparison goods and approximately 2,300 sqm for convenience goods by 2031.
-The study also highlighted a need for approximately 3,100 sqm of leisure floorspace within the district, which should be directed to the town centre.
+The Mansfield Retail and Leisure Study 2017 update report showed there is likely to be a need for additional capacity of 13,200 sqm for comparison goods and approximately 3,500 sqm of leisure floorspace within the district, which should be directed to the town centre.